Rebuilding Trust After Betrayal - When to Repair and When to Walk Away

 The Collapse of Trust

 The shock of betrayal can trigger symptoms similar to PTSD.
 Flashbacks (scenes of the betrayal replaying repeatedly), hyperarousal (constantly monitoring the partner's behavior), and avoidance (avoiding intimacy).
 These are not "weakness" but normal psychological responses to the collapse of trust.
+Recognizing that you are not broken, but rather having a normal reaction to an abnormal situation, is the first step toward recovery.

 Conditions Required to Rebuild Trust